airyou-code/Notification_service/README.md

  <a href="https://github.com/airyou-code" target="_blank">github</a>

 ## Description
-- It is necessary to implement methods for creating a new mailing list, viewing the created ones and obtaining statistics on completed mailings.
+- The project was created as a test task.
-- Implement the service itself for sending notifications to an external API.
+- The task was to implement a mailing service that can be managed using the API

 # Stack technology
 - Django